 How Can I Protect Myself Against Identity Theft and Fraud?

-In an effort to help readers better manage their finances, mental_floss has teamed up with personal finance expert, Chase Slate financial education partner, and award-winning podcast host Farnoosh Torabi to answer your most pressing credit- and money-related Big Questions.
+In an effort to help readers better manage their finances, mental_floss has teamed up with personal finance expert and award-winning podcast host Farnoosh Torabi to answer your most pressing credit- and money-related Big Questions.

 Data breaches of sensitive financial information are an unfortunate reality of the digital age.
 Today, hackers have the ability to access millions of people’s personal information—their names, Social Security numbers, credit card numbers, and passwords.
 But consumers play a vital role, partnering with financial institutions.
 Taking steps to protect yourself against fraud and identity theft are more important and powerful than ever.